bor0/gidti/manuscript/chapter5.md

 ## 5.1.
 Weekdays

 In this section we will introduce a way to represent weekdays and then do some proofs with them.

-We start with the following data structure, for weekdays:
+We start with the following data structure:

 ```
 data Weekday = Mon | Tue | Wed | Thu | Fri | Sat | Sun